 SendPulse provides its customers with options that cover all basic business needs:

 - sending bulk informational and promotional email campaigns;

 - resending emails to recipients who didn’t open the first email;

 - running A/B tests to improve the effectiveness of your email campaigns;

 - setting up SPF, DKIM, and DMARC protocols on your own domain to reduce the probability of spam complaints.

-Moreover, with SendPulse free plan, you can set up automatic email series, or triggered campaigns, such as welcome email series, birthday or abandoned cart emails, and use the flexible drag and drop editor as well as subscription form builder.
+Moreover, with the SendPulse free plan, you can set up automatic email series, or triggered campaigns, such as a welcome email series, birthday or abandoned cart emails, and use the flexible drag and drop editor as well as our subscription form builder.

 Another way SendPulse is different from MailChimp is that it enables its customers to reach out to their subscribers through multiple channels.

 SendPulse realizes the importance of using various communication channels, so our service unites five channels: